mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

     | root:*@localhost:3306  | TRIGGER      | tr_foo       | test      |
     | root:*@localhost:3306  | TABLE        | t2           | test      |
     +------------------------+--------------+--------------+-----------+

+In the preceding output, the trigger name does not match the pattern, but is displayed because its body does.

 This is the same as the previous example, but using the **REGEXP** operator.
 Note that in the pattern it is not necessary to add wildcards before or